In this guest post, lawyer Steven Thorn answers frequently asked questions about the Illinois Benefit Corporation Act.

 - LLC owners only: Please be aware that this is a new entity; therefore, you have to change all of your insurance policies, bank accounts, etc.!

-Mightybytes is proud to be one of the first Illinois companies to become a legal Benefit Corporation.
-We encourage you to join us in becoming a Benefit Corporation in January, and to sweeten the deal, we’d like to offer you a discount on our services.
+Mightybytes is proud to be one of the first Illinois companies to become a legal Benefit Corporation and a Certified B Corporation.
+We encourage you to join our community.